nrfconnect/sdk-nrf/doc/nrf/ug_matter_tools.rst

 * Use the prebuilt tool package from the `Matter nRF Connect releases`_ GitHub page.
   Make sure that the package is compatible with your |NCS| version.
-* Build it manually from the source files available in the :file:`modules/lib/matter/src/android/CHIPTool` directory and using the building instructions from the :doc:`matter:android_chiptool_building` page in the Matter documentation.
+* Build it manually from the source files available in the :file:`modules/lib/matter/src/android/CHIPTool` directory and using the building instructions from the :doc:`matter:android_building` page in the Matter documentation.

 For instructions about how to test using the Mobile Controller for Android, see the :doc:`matter:nrfconnect_android_commissioning` page in the Matter documentation.